jyn514/jyn514.github.io/content/i want a better action graph serialization.md

 extra:
   toc: 2
 ---
-> As someone who ends up getting the ping on "my build is weird" _after_ it has gone through a round of "poke it with a stick", I would really appreciate the _mechanisms_ for it rolling out sooner rather than later.
+> As someone who ends up getting the ping on "my build is weird" _after_ it has gone through a round of "poke it with a stick", I would really appreciate the _mechanisms_ for \[correct dependency edges\] rolling out sooner rather than later.
 > —[mathstuf](https://lobste.rs/s/uwyfpy/build_system_tradeoffs#c_ymm0ad)

 > If I am even TEMPTED to use `sed`, in my goddamn build system, you have lost.